dbashford/hapi-route-builder/README.md

 `npm install --save hapi-route-builder`

+# Usage

 ```javascript
 var hrb = require("hapi-route-builder");
 var RouteBuilder =  hrb.RouteBuilder;
 var RBDefault = hrb.RBDefault;
 ```

-## RouteBuilder
+## Route Buliding

-Use the RouteBuilder by instantiating a new instance and then chaining its functions.
+Use the `RouteBuilder` by instantiating a new instance and then chaining its functions.
 Calling the `build` function will return the Hapi route configuration object.

 ```javascript
 var config =